MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/New-MgBetaIdentityGovernanceRoleManagementAlert.md

 Only / is supported to represent the tenant scope.
 Supports $filter (eq, ne).
     \[ScopeType \<String\>\]: The type of scope where the alert is created.
-DirectoryRole is the only currently supported scope type for Azure AD roles.
+DirectoryRole is the only currently supported scope type for Microsoft Entra roles.
   \[AlertDefinition \<IMicrosoftGraphUnifiedRoleManagementAlertDefinition\>\]: unifiedRoleManagementAlertDefinition
   \[AlertDefinitionId \<String\>\]: The identifier of an alert definition.
 Supports $filter (eq, ne).
-  \[AlertIncidents \<IMicrosoftGraphUnifiedRoleManagementAlertIncident\[\]\>\]: Represents the incidents of this type of alert that have been triggered in Privileged Identity Management (PIM) for Azure AD roles in the tenant.
+  \[AlertIncidents \<IMicrosoftGraphUnifiedRoleManagementAlertIncident\[\]\>\]: Represents the incidents of this type of alert that have been triggered in Privileged Identity Management (PIM) for Microsoft Entra roles in the tenant.
 Supports $expand.
     \[Id \<String\>\]: The unique identifier for an entity.
 Read-only.